gazebosim/gz-transport/docs/introduction/intro.rst

 Windows), so all the low level details, such as data alignment or endianness are hidden for you.

-Ignition transport uses Google Protocol buffers as the data type for communicating between nodes.
+Ignition transport uses `Google Protocol buffers <https://developers.google.com/protocol-buffers/?hl=en>`_ as the data type for communicating between nodes.
 Users can define its own messages using the Protobuf utils, and then, exchange them between the nodes.
-Ignition transport discovers, serializes and delivers messages to the destinations.
+Ignition transport discovers, serializes and delivers messages to the destinations using a combination of custom code and `ZeroMQ <http://zeromq.org/>`_.

 * What programming language can I use to interface Ignition Transport?
 C++ is our native implementation and so far the only way to use the library.
 We